chtoucas/Narvalo.NET/Issues.md

 Work in progress
 ----------------

+**WIP**
+- Narvalo.Web.UI.Assets.AssetManager -> Add volatile to the Initialized... fields.
+- CC, review and understand all the NO_CCCHECK_SUPPRESSIONS Format.CurrentCulture.
+Narvalo.Int64Encoder.FromFlickrBase58String.
+- Remove the use of HasFlag
+- Check libraries with SecAnnotate (AllowPartiallyTrustedCallers).
+  Do not run SecAnnotate on test libraries?
+See permcalc.
+- Reduce the number of #ifdef -> Should we always define CONTRACTS_FULL Output<T> and Maybe<T> remove DEBUG to ease refactoring?
+See Narvalo.Core.props.
+- Fix the ContractInvariantMethod warning with CA. See BenchmarkTimer.
+- Review the AggressiveInlining
+- Reduce the number of SuppressMesage.
+  Wrap all SuppressMessage that are not really justified either by a `!NO_GLOBAL_SUPPRESSIONS` or by a `!NO_HACK`.
+Tag with [GeneratedCode] those related to generated code...
+  We use [module: SuppressMessage(...)] to suppress some CA or SA warnings but this does not work as expected when used in an assembly info file: it suppresses the warning for the whole assembly.
+We should further review all cases where we do such a thing (T4 files).
+- Create custom FxCop rules:
+  * private readonly static must start with s_
+  * private const must be uppercase
+  * private fields must start with underscore
+  * do not create a Maybe<T> where T is struct

 **Objectives: Small improvements to SA, CA and the MSBuild infrastructure**

 Code Analysis and Source Analysis:
-- Improvement: Wrap all SuppressMessage that are not really justified either by a `!NO_GLOBAL_SUPPRESSIONS` or by a `!NO_HACK`.
-Tag with [GeneratedCode] those related to generated code...
 - Improvement: Remove the local CA & SA overrides.
 Fix any remaining CA and SA warnings and errors.
 - Bug: Some assemblies raise a CA warning on string resources supposably not used.
-- Bug: We use [module: SuppressMessage(...)] to suppress some CA or SA warnings but this does not work as expected when used in an assembly info file: it suppresses the warning for the whole assembly.
-We should further review all cases where we do such a thing (T4 files).
 - Improvement: Make unnecessary to add StyleCop settings to each project.
   Review StyleCop settings, StyleCop cache & ability to change settings used.
   Review all project files for ExcludeFromSyleCop directives.